101 after-school activities for kids

 98. On the way home from school, ask your child to tell you the two best parts and two least favorite parts of his day.
 When you get to the negatives, try to help your child find a silver lining or a bright side to the bad parts of his day.
-Here are more tips for getting kids to talk about their day.
+Here are tips for getting kids to open up about their day.

 99. Make a list of your child's accomplishments in the past year, and brainstorm new goals for the upcoming one.